-How Will TRID Be Enforced?
+How is TRID Enforced?

-Small Institutions Have The Most Uncertainty
+Small Institutions Had The Most Uncertainty

-Even with these assurances, small institutions are nervous.
-Larger institutions are being kept under close watch.
+Even with these assurances, small institutions were nervous.
+Larger institutions were being kept under close watch.
 The CFPB has supervision of three-quarters of the total market.
-But this numbers only about 100 institutions.
-These large institutions will face undeniable scrutiny, but that leaves nearly 8,000 smaller institutions that are also regulated by the FDIC and OCC with little direction as to the standards they will be held to after October 3.
+But this only accounts for about 100 institutions.
+These large institutions face undeniable scrutiny, but that leaves nearly 8,000 smaller institutions, that are also regulated by the FDIC and Office of the Comptroller of the Currency (OCC), with little direction as to the standards they were being held to.

-Protect Your Business With Easy Soft
+Protect Your Business With Easysoft